 Van Nuys, CA 91406

 At 80 acres, Lake Balboa Park is amply sized to house all the Angelenos in search of a lush escape, complete with bike trails, bbq pits, and over 2,000 flowering Cherry Blossom trees.
-Around the circumference of this 2,000-acre flood control basin you’ll find a contiguous 8-mile cycling trail that leads you over bridges, past golf courses, and alongside some of the most desolate looking grasslands in Los Angeles county.
+Around the circumference of this 2,000-acre flood control basin, you’ll find a contiguous 8-mile cycling trail that leads you over bridges, past golf courses, and alongside some of the most desolate-looking grasslands in Los Angeles County.
 If you’re saddled on a mountain bike or a hybrid, you’ll also have the opportunity to ride an unpaved section of the Los Angeles River Path, stretching for 1.3 miles across the center of the basin.

 1400 Highland Avenue Manhattan Beach, CA 90266

-For the list of all trails in Los Angeles County, please visit Department of Park and Recreation's website.
+For the list of all trails in Los Angeles County, please visit the Department of Park and Recreation's website.